Last Updated on April 1, 2021 by Jim Ferri

 Basilica San Marco

 St. Mark’s Basilica, the jewel of the Piazza, blends the architectural styles of East and West.
-It’s a stunning place that’s one of the best places to visit in the city, and entrance is free.
+It’s a stunning place that’s one of the best places to visit in Venice, and entrance is free.
 There is, however, a small charge to visit the Chancel, the Treasury (holding relics plundered from Constantinople), and the Loggia.

 If you visit no other area after the main basilica, pay the €5 fee to go up to the Loggia.
 The climb up its steep steps will reward you with a beautiful view of the Piazza.
 You’ll also see the four life-size bronze horses taken from the entrance to Hippodrome in Constantinople in 1204.
 (The ones you see on the exterior of the Basilica are replicas, the originals are inside).